ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

   * mental incapacity/illness
   * "[policeman at the elbow](https://en.wikipedia.org/wiki/Irresistible_impulse){:target="&lowbar;blank"}" thought experiment
   * connection to mindset: we praise effort and the process, not fixate on the result; it doesn't matter as much what the result is / whether it was predetermined, but the responsibility/praise/agency is in the doing of the work that leads to the result
+  * The response to "You should do _X_." being countered with "I just have to do whatever is determined." is that being told "You should do _X_." _is_ part of the causal factors influencing what the person has to do.
 * how the search for explanatory _reasons_ for people's choices and behaviors is implicitly premised on determinism
 * the connection to epistemology, especially induction, concept-formation, and principles
   * why you can't use induction and deduction, which presuppose determinism, to establish non-determinism / randomness